Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: DAG and LP Formula for ALWDR

-Secondly, we can show $\vert E_{frac}\vert\leq\vert V_{frac}\vert-1$ to obtain a contradiction and complete the proof.
-Following the definition of basic solution, $|E|$ independent constraints in Equality (\ref{eq:unimo}) and Inequality (\ref{eq:constrxe}) must be active, i.e. satisfied with equality. $\{x_{e}\vert e\in E\setminus E_{frac}\}$ alone satisfies $\vert E\vert-\vert E_{frac}\vert$ independent constraints at equality.
-Then since $0<x_{e}<1$ for every $e\in E_{frac}$, none of the constraints in Inequality (\ref{eq:constrxe}) is active.
-So at least $|E_{frac}|$ independent constraints within Equality (\ref{eq:unimo}) for $v\in V_{frac}$ must be active.
-Note that there are at most $|V_{frac}|-1$ independent constraints for $v\in V_{frac}$.
-Therefore, $\vert E_{frac}\vert\leq\vert V_{frac}\vert-1$ must hold.
-This completes the proof. \end{IEEEproof} Therefore, according to the theorem above, to solve an instance of $\delta$ALWDR in which each item appears at most once, we need only to compute a basic optimum solution to LP (\ref{eq:theoriginalLP}) with $\forall i$ $\vert E_{d_{i}}\vert=1$.
+Therefore, according to the theorem above, to solve an instance of $\delta$ALWDR in which each item appears at most once, we need only to compute a basic optimum solution to LP (\ref{eq:theoriginalLP}) with $\forall i$ $\vert E_{d_{i}}\vert=1$.
 Moreover, it is known that a basic optimum solution to LP (\ref{eq:theoriginalLP}) can be computed in polynomial time \cite{korte2002combinatorial}.
-Hence, we have: \begin{cor} $\delta$ALWDR is polynomial solvable when each data item is broadcast at most once. \end{cor} However, it is known general $\delta$ALWDR is ${\cal NP}$-hard even when $\delta=1$.
-Further, it is hard to approximate $\delta$ALWDR within a factor better than $\frac{1}{2}$ via LP (\ref{eq:theoriginalLP}), as in the following observation: \begin{prop} The integrality gap of LP(\ref{eq:theoriginalLP}) is $\frac{1}{2}$, even for LNDR, and even when there are only two channels and each data item is broadcast at most twice. \end{prop} As depicted in Figure \ref{fig:Integrality-Gap-of}, provided that every item in the instance has the same weight, the number of data items of an optimal solution is $n$, while that of an optimal solution to LP(\ref{eq:theoriginalLP}) against the instance is 2$n$.
-That is, it is impossible to design an approximation algorithm with ratio better than 2 based on LP (\ref{eq:theoriginalLP}) (using LP-rounding, primal-dual method, etc).
+Hence, we have: \begin{cor} $\delta$ALWDR is polynomial solvable when each data item is broadcast at most once. \end{cor} However, it is known the general case of $\delta$ALWDR is ${\cal NP}$-hard even when $\delta=1$.
+Worse still, it is hard to approximate $\delta$ALWDR within a factor better than $\frac{1}{2}$ via LP (\ref{eq:theoriginalLP}), as stated in the following observation: \begin{prop} The integrality gap of LP(\ref{eq:theoriginalLP}) is $\frac{1}{2}$, even for LNDR with only two channels and each data item is broadcast at most twice. \end{prop} To show the integrality gap as above, we give an instance of LWDR as depicted in Figure \ref{fig:Integrality-Gap-of}, where there are only two channels, one antenna, and every item in the instance has the same weight and is broadcast at most twice.
+Then apparently, an optimal solution is to retrieve data items $\{d_{i}\vert i=1,\,3,\,\dots,\,2n-1\}$, for which the antenna only needs to keep listening to the upper channel.
+That is, the weight of the retrieved data items of an optimal solution is $n$.
+On the other hand, $\{x_{e}=\frac{1}{2}\vert e\in E_{d_{i}}\}$ is an optimal solution to LP (\ref{eq:theoriginalLP}) against the instance, resulting a weight of 2$n$.